lucastrvsn/linha.nvim/README.md

 # linha.nvim 🪡

 `linha` is a simple to use and declarative statusline for neovim.
-You put the tables and give you lines.
+You put the tables and it give you lines.

 ## Install